Identifiable learning of dissipative dynamics: Results

 where $f_{\text{irr}}$ is the time-irreversible drift given by~\eqref{eq:irr} and $\rho$ is the stationary density.
 Numerically, the {\ourmethodname} is first learned from input trajectories.
 The learned stochastic dynamics are then simulated over long time horizons to generate a large set of samples that approximate the invariant distribution.
 The global EPR is subsequently estimated from these samples using Monte Carlo integration of~\eqref{eq:ep}.
 By combining the above steps, {\ourmethodname} offers a fully data-driven pipeline to estimate irreversibility from raw trajectory data.

-\eqref{eq:ep} indicates that $\dot{S}_{\text{tot}}=0$ is necessary and sufficient for equilibrium.
+$\dot{S}_{\text{tot}}=0$ is necessary and sufficient for equilibrium.
 To spatially quantify the breakdown of time-reversal symmetry and the emergence of non-equilibrium dynamics, we consider the (local) total EPR defined as the integrand of $\dot{S}_{\text{tot}}$~\cite{pigolotti2017generic, seifert2005entropy, seifert2012stochastic}:

 Beyond characterizing irreversibility, the time-irreversible drift $f_{\text{irr}}$ is identical to the current velocity and can be used to compute other measures such as the system EPR.
-These connections are discussed in detail in \hyperref[sec:appendix]{the Appendix}.
+These connections are discussed in detail in Methods~\ref{app:Time-reversal and Entropy Production}.